CloudSecurityAlliance/gsd-tools/DEVELOP.md

-# UVI reqeust tools
+# GSD reqeust tools

 # How to contribute
-We have instructions in [CONTRIBUTING.md](https://github.com/cloudsecurityalliance/uvi-tools/blob/main/CONTRIBUTING.md) on how to work with git and submit a pull request.
+We have instructions in [CONTRIBUTING.md](https://github.com/cloudsecurityalliance/gsd-tools/blob/main/CONTRIBUTING.md) on how to work with git and submit a pull request.

 # How to develop